zahidul-islam-144/E-Hospital-/README.md

 ## Note :
 1. Validation is not done and Redirect is not done after login & registration.
-2. This project runs perfectly in local server but in firebase server some pages or elements is not showing when I did empty cache hard relod.
+2. This project runs perfectly in local server but in firebase server some pages or elements is not showing when I did empty cache hard relod in browser devloper mood.

 ## Functionality used:
 1. React Context API